Suzanna-Linn/slua/docs/moving-lists.md

 Instead of a list of values, we use keys (the name of the fruit) and values (the quantity of each fruit).

-To add a new pair of key value with:
+To add a new pair of key value:
 - <code class="language-slua">tabFruitsQuantity["Melon"] = 5</code>

-Or with, only when the key would be a valid identifier:
+Or, only when the key would be a valid identifier:
 - <code class="language-slua">tabFruitsQuantity.Melon = 5</code>

-Using one or the other is a matter of preference, internally both are the same.
+Using one format or the other is a matter of preference, internally both are the same.

 To modify a value is also assigning a value to it, replacing the previous value.

-To get a value from the table we use the key:
+To get a value from the table:
 - <code class="language-slua">ll.OwnerSay( tabFruitsQuantity["Melon"] )  -- >  5</code>

-Or
+Or:
 - <code class="language-slua">ll.OwnerSay( tabFruitsQuantity.Melon  )  -- >  5</code>

 If the key doesn't exist it returns a value of nil:
 - <code class="language-slua">ll.OwnerSay( tabFruitsQuantity["Pumpkin"] )  -- >  nil</code>

-To remove a pair of key value we set the key to nil:
+To remove a pair of key value:
 - <code class="language-slua">tabFruitsQuantity["Cherry"] = nil</code>

 The key is removed (it's not set to nil) and the memory is cleaned up.